Regular or Temporary Position

 Employee pay is based upon approved University pay scales, which are reviewed each year.
 Employees should discuss any questions they may have concerning pay with their immediate supervisor.

-• Regularly scheduled hours paid for holidays, vacations, sick leave, jury duty, funeral leave and military duty are included in the normal workweek to determine the eligibility for overtime pay, and are included in the meaning of time worked.
+Regularly scheduled hours paid for University recognized holidays, are included in the normal workweek to determine the eligibility for overtime pay, and are included in the meaning of time worked.

 Questions regarding overtime pay policy/procedures should be directed to the employee´s immediate supervisor.
-Employees may also refer to the Vice President for Human Resources´ Wage Administration Policies For Clerical/Service Staff and Operations/Technical Assistants (IV.5.8), www.purdue.edu/policies/pages/human_resources/IV_5_8.html.
+Employees may also refer to the Vice President for Human Resources´ Wage Administration Policies For Clerical/Service Staff and Operations/Technical Assistants (VI.C.2), www.purdue.edu/policies/human-resources/vic2.html.

 On occasion, it may be necessary for employees to physically return to the workplace after they have finished their workday to handle emergency repairs, equipment failures or to deal with other problems.
 In such cases, advance notice of the need to return to work may not be possible.
-In consideration of the inconvenience that these circumstances may place on an employee, the University will pay an employee extra compensation as set forth in the Vice President for Human Resources´ Wage Administration Policies for Clerical/Service and Operations/Technical Assistants (IV.5.8), www.purdue.edu/policies/pages/human_resources/IV_5_8.html.
+In consideration of the inconvenience that these circumstances may place on an employee, the University will pay an employee extra compensation as set forth in the Vice President for Human Resources´ Wage Administration Policies For Clerical/Service Staff and Operations/Technical Assistants (VI.C.2), www.purdue.edu/policies/human-resources/vic2.html.

 • Reading or answering e-mails off-site.